 Introduction

-Currently, our systems are causing more harm than good.
+Currently, our food systems are causing more harm than good.
 The 2023 Food System Economics Commission (FSEC) report highlights the harm caused by current food systems and the need for a global transformation.
 This transformation, focusing on inclusivity, diverse economic insights, and systemic change, could address climate, environmental, and health crises, improving many lives and potentially generating up to $10 trillion annually.
 This summary article summarizes the FSEC four-year investigation and their suggested strategies for change.

 The costs of current food systems